-Phi Phi Island (Koh Phi Phi) is synonymous with a young loud party scene.
+Phi Phi Islands (Koh Phi Phi) is synonymous with a young loud party scene.
 It is set on a tiny island in the Andaman Sea, dominated by cliffs in the midst of the most gorgeous turquoise water and jungle.

 And yes, the over crowded Tonsai Bay is exactly that – party central but we found tranquil seclusion far away from the rhythmic thumping of EDM.